How to Request Funeral or Bereavement Leave: Examples for 2026

 The funeral is expected to take place on [Funeral Date] in [Location].
 I would like to request leave from [Start Date] to [End Date], with my planned return to work on [Return Date].

-I will do what I can to make the transition manageable before I leave.
-I have already updated [Colleague Name] on [urgent task / client matter / current project], and I will send a short handover note for anything that may need attention while I am away.
+I will do my best to make the transition as smooth as possible before I leave.
+I have already updated [Colleague Name] on [urgent task / client matter / current project] and will send a brief handover note for anything requiring attention during my absence.

 Please let me know if this should be recorded as bereavement leave, compassionate leave, annual leave, or another category under company policy.